Gug028/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This file executes a script that lists environment variables 5-local_variables
-This file executes a script that lists all local variables and environment variables, and functions
+This file executes a script that lists all local variables and environment variables, and functions 6-create_local_variable
+This file executes a script that creates a new local variable